Climate and Average Weather Year Round in Racine Wisconsin, United States

-The warm season lasts for 3.5 months, from June 2 to September 18, with an average daily high temperature above 71°F. The hottest day of the year is July 19, with an average high of 81°F and low of 65°F.
+The warm season lasts for 3.5 months, from June 2 to September 18, with an average daily high temperature above 71°F. The hottest month of the year in Racine is July, with an average high of 80°F and low of 65°F.

-The cold season lasts for 3.3 months, from December 2 to March 10, with an average daily high temperature below 40°F. The coldest day of the year is January 29, with an average low of 18°F and high of 30°F.
+The cold season lasts for 3.3 months, from December 2 to March 10, with an average daily high temperature below 40°F. The coldest month of the year in Racine is January, with an average low of 18°F and high of 30°F.

 The figure below shows you a compact characterization of the entire year of hourly average temperatures.
 The horizontal axis is the day of the year, the vertical axis is the hour of the day, and the color is the average temperature for that hour and day.